David Suchet: Canal Trust and River Thames Alliance

-Suchet is vice-president of the Lichfield and Hatherton Canals Trust, whose most challenging achievement to date has been securing funding (both via an appeal and from influencing government decisions) concerning the building of the new M6 Toll motorway where it cuts the lines of the Lichfield Canal and the Hatherton Canal, both of which the Trust wishes to see reopened.
-He was also officially voted in as chairman of the River Thames Alliance in November 2005.
+After starting work at Stratford-on-Avon in 1973, Suchet had a narrowboat named Prima Donna fitted out to his specification as a residence there.
+He later became vice-president of the Lichfield and Hatherton Canals Trust, whose most challenging achievement has been securing funding, via an appeal and from influencing government decisions, concerning the building of the new M6 Toll motorway, where it cuts the lines of the Lichfield Canal and the Hatherton Canal, both of which the Trust wishes to see reopened.

+He was voted in as chairman of the River Thames Alliance in November 2005.
 At the July 2006 Annual General Meeting of the River Thames Alliance, he agreed to continue being chairman for another year.
 He is a patron of the River Thames Boat Project.

 Awards, honours and appointments

-Suchet's first major award was the Royal Television Society's award for best male actor for A Song for Europe in 1985.
-His performance as Agatha Christie's famous detective Hercule Poirot in the television series Poirot earned him a 1991 British Academy Television Award (BAFTA) nomination.
-In preparation for the role he says that he read every novel and short story and compiled an extensive file on Poirot.
-Suchet was given a Variety Club Award in 1994 for best actor for portraying John in David Mamet's play Oleanna at the Royal Court Theatre, London.
-He later won another Variety Club Award (as well as a 2000 Tony nomination for best performance by a leading actor in a play) for his portrayal of Antonio Salieri in a revival of Amadeus.

-Suchet was nominated for another Royal Television Society award in 2002 for his performance as Augustus Melmotte in The Way We Live Now, which also earned him a BAFTA nomination.
-The same year, he was appointed Officer of the Order of the British Empire (OBE).
-On 10 October 2008, Suchet was awarded an honorary degree for his contributions to the Arts, from the University of Chichester.
+In 2002, he was appointed Officer of the Order of the British Empire (OBE).
+In October 2008, Suchet was awarded an honorary degree for his contributions to the Arts, from the University of Chichester.
 This was presented by the Vice-Chancellor at the Chichester Festival Theatre.
-In November 2008 Suchet won an International Emmy Award for Best Actor at the International Emmy Awards in New York for his role as tycoon Robert Maxwell in the 2007 BBC television film, Maxwell.

 On 7 January 2009, he was awarded Freedom of the City of London, at the Guildhall in London.
-On 13 July 2010, David Suchet was awarded an honorary degree from the University of Kent at Canterbury Cathedral in Canterbury.
+In July 2010, David Suchet was awarded an honorary degree from the University of Kent at Canterbury Cathedral in Canterbury.
 He was appointed Commander of the Order of the British Empire (CBE) in the 2011 New Year Honours for "services to drama".
 On 18 March 2014, Suchet was given a Lifetime Achievement Award at the RTS Programme Awards 2013 for his outstanding performance in Agatha Christie's Poirot.
 Suchet is Honorary President of The Leica Society.

 Suchet was knighted in the 2020 Birthday Honours for services to drama and charity.